Skip to main content

 Clinical Applications and Evidence

-The clinical application of this integrated approach is most evident in the management of age-related metabolic decline and changes.
+The clinical application of this integrated approach is most evident in the management of age-related metabolic decline and body composition changes.
 As individuals age, they often experience a concurrent decline in both testosterone and GH, a condition sometimes referred to as somatopause.
 This dual deficiency contributes to sarcopenia (age-related muscle loss), increased visceral adiposity, and insulin resistance.

 While TRT alone can improve muscle mass and reduce fat mass, the addition of a GHS can significantly enhance these effects.
 Tesamorelin, a GHRH analog, provides a compelling example.
 It is FDA-approved for the reduction of excess visceral abdominal fat in HIV-infected patients with lipodystrophy.